aftabnadim/S2L/README.md

 ### Manual Method

 #### Prerequisites
-- A working Cuda 12.4 install (You don't really need this but it is recommended)
+- A working Cuda Toolkit 12.4 install (You don't really need this but it is recommended)

 Clone this repo and install requirements.
 I recommend to do this in an env
 ```